goleaf/lunar-ecom/README.md

 - **Date Ranges**: Use date ranges for temporary channel availability
 - **Multiple Channels**: Assign models to multiple channels when needed
 - **Query Optimization**: Use channel scopes to filter queries efficiently
-- **Storefront Integration**: Use channels with storefront session for multi-channel stores
+- **Frontend Integration**: Use channels with frontend session for multi-channel stores
 - **Testing**: Test channel availability with different date ranges
 - **Performance**: Consider caching channel assignments for frequently accessed models
 - **Migration**: Ensure channel assignments are included in data migrations